-Fig. 1.: XRD pattern of Hydrothermally prepared samples with different annealing parameters
+Fig. 1.
+XRD pattern of Hydrothermally prepared samples with different annealing parameters

-The majority of diffraction peaks present in the data (Fig. 1) correspond to the peaks of NiMnO3, along with some peaks of Mn3O4 and Ni6MnO8.
-This indicates that the hydrothermal route was unsuccessful in the synthesis of phase of NiMn2O4.
+Fig. 1 shows the XRD of hydrothermally prepared samples with different annealing temperature for metal precursor ratio of 1:2 with the same hydrothermal temperature and time.
+The majority of diffraction peaks present in the data (Fig. 1) correspond to the peaks of NiMnO3, along with some impurity peaks of Mn3O4 and Ni6MnO8.
+This indicates that the hydrothermal route was unsuccessful in the phase formation of NiMn2O4.
 Various ratios of precursors were also tried which gave the same results.
-Further steps for improvement are listed in the further scope section.
+The reason behind not forming the pure phase is unknown.
+As the phase is not formed after optimization of various reaction parameters, hence we have shifted to another synthesis procedure i.e. coprecipitation method.

 NMO – Co-precipitation Route comparison between different Ni and Mn precursor ratios

-Fig 2.: XRD pattern of samples prepared by co-precipitation route depicting variation in phase formed with different precursor ratios
+Fig 2.
+XRD pattern of samples prepared by co-precipitation route depicting variation in phase formed with different precursor ratios

+Fig. 2 corroborate the XRD data of MNO synthesized by co-precipitation method by varying the ratio of metal precursor to 1:1, 1:1.5, and 1:2 and by keeping the other parameters same.
+For the 1:1 and 1:1.5 ratio there is no phase match but as the ratio changed to 1:2 the phase formation starts but with the some impurities.
 The diffraction peaks of the ratio 1:2 present in the data (Fig. 2) are indexed to the planes (103), (204), (105) and (305) (JCPDS no. 96-153-1195) of NiMn2O4, which indicates the successful formation of the same.
-These peaks are present along with some impurity peaks of Nickel Oxide, Mn12O16 and MnO2.
-No phase was formed when precursors were taken in the ratio 1:1 and 1:1.5.
+These peaks are present along with some impurity peaks of Nickel Oxide, Mn3O4 and MnO2.

 NMO – Co-precipitation Route comparison between different annealing parameters

-Fig. 3.: XRD pattern of samples prepared by co-precipitation route with different annealing parameters and constant precursor ratio of 1:2
+Fig. 3.
+XRD pattern of samples prepared by co-precipitation route with different annealing parameters and constant precursor ratio of 1:2

+As from the XRD of 1:2 metal ratio and 700℃ annealing temperature (Fig. 2) the phase formation starts hence we fix the 1:2 ratio constant and increases the annaling temperature and time as shown in the Fig. 3.
 The diffraction peaks present in the data (Fig. 3) were indexed to the planes matching the phase of NiMn2O4, indicating the successful formation of the same.
 Various observations can be drawn from this graph:

-As annealing temperature and time is increased, peaks become sharper
+As annealing temperature and time is increased, peaks corresponding to the NiMn2O4 become sharper

-Peaks matching the phase also become more intense with increasing anneal parameters, while the impurity peaks become less intense
+Peaks corresponding to NiMn2O4 also become more intense with increasing annealing parameters, while the impurity peaks become less intense

 The NiO impurities are eliminated with increasing annealing parameters.

-Major impurities are Manganese Impurities, namely, MnO2 and Mn2O3.
+Major impurities are Manganese impurities, namely, MnO2 and Mn2O3.

-Further Scope
+Future Work

 Further Optimisation will be done for the synthesis procedure –